ezylang/pages-playground/docs/concepts/parsing_evaluation.md

 by default, EvalEx uses the _MapBasedDataAccessor_, which stores the variable values in a case-insensitive map.

-Prior to evaluation, the variable values can be set by setting the one by one, using the _with()_ and _and()_ methods.
+Prior to evaluation, the variable values can be set by setting them one by one, using the _with()_ and _and()_ methods.
 (Both methods are the same, the name difference is just for convenience).